michael2012z/BitBible/markdown/KJV/files/Job.md

 9. Who knoweth not in all these that the hand of the Lord hath wrought this?

-10. In whose hand is the soul of every living thing, and the breath of all mankind.soul: or, lifeall…: Heb. all flesh of man
+10. In whose hand is the soul of every living thing, and the breath of all mankind.

-11. Doth not the ear try words? and the mouth taste his meat?mouth: Heb. palate
+11. Doth not the ear try words? and the mouth taste his meat?

 12. With the ancient is wisdom; and in length of days understanding.

-13. With him is wisdom and strength, he hath counsel and understanding.With…: that is, With God
+13. With him is wisdom and strength, he hath counsel and understanding.

-14. Behold, he breaketh down, and it cannot be built again: he shutteth up a man, and there can be no opening.up: Heb. upon
+14. Behold, he breaketh down, and it cannot be built again: he shutteth up a man, and there can be no opening.

 15. Behold, he withholdeth the waters, and they dry up: also he sendeth them out, and they overturn the earth.